+4.1.
+Is the action plan for implementing the action clear and feasible?
+Is the timeline realistic?
+4.2.
+Does the proposal include an effective and efficient monitoring system?
+Is there an evaluation planned (previous, during or/and at the end of the implementation)?
 4.3.
 Is the co-applicant(s)'s and affiliated entity(ies)'s level of involvement and participation in the action satisfactory?
 5. Sustainability of the action 15 5.1.
 Is the action likely to have a tangible impact on its target groups?
 5 5.2.
 Is the action likely to have multiplier effects, including scope for replication, extension capitalisation on experience and knowledge sharing?
-5.3.
+5 5.3.
 Are the expected results of the proposed action sustainable?- Financially (e.g. financing of follow-up activities, sources of revenue for covering all future operating and maintenance costs)- Institutionally (will structures allow the results of the action to be sustained at the end of the action?
 Will there be local 'ownership' of the results of the action?)- At policy level (where applicable) (what will be the structural impact of the action - e.g. improved legislation, codes of conduct, methods) - Environmentally (if applicable) (will the action have a negative/positive environmental impact?)
-5 6.
-Budget and cost-effectiveness of the action 15 6.1.
+6. Budget and cost-effectiveness of the action 6.1.
 Are the activities appropriately reflected in the budget?
 5 6.2.
 Is the ratio between the estimated costs and the expected results satisfactory?
 5x2 Maximum total score 100